-So Bruce and Alfred turn to good old-fashioned elbow grease to beat Dracula and save the Lost Ones (and even better, they acknowledge that the one bite = conversion thing means Dracula’s army will grow at an exponential rate, so every second is precious).
+So our heroes turn to good old-fashioned elbow grease to beat Dracula and save the Lost Ones (even better, they acknowledge that the one bite = conversion thing means Dracula’s army will grow at an exponential rate, so every second is precious).
 And I like how Bruce won’t even consider the possibility of killing the Lost Ones – I know, I know, kid’s movie and all, but the script neatly ties it into honoring his dad’s memory and medical legacy.

 Unfortunately, the movie picks this exact moment to remind us that Vicky’s still in it.
-If you’re looking for a half-assed reprisal of the dullest parts of Batman ’89, today’s your lucky day.
-As for the rest of us… well, she does help kick off the second-act conflict:
+If you’re looking for a half-assed regurgitation of the dullest bits in Batman (1989), today’s your lucky day.
+As for the rest of us… well, she does kick off the next plot-thread.

-By the way, Penguin’s somehow hooked Dracula’s crypt up with a plasma screen (and presumably Wi-Fi), so the good Count can now stalk Vicky from afar as well as up close.
+In other news, Penguin’s somehow hooked Dracula’s crypt up with a plasma screen (har har), so the good Count can now stalk Vicky from afar as well as up close.
 His basis for this attraction?
 I shit you not – it’s apparently because of all the v’s in her name.

-After dark, Batman goes a-hunting with the finest anti-vampire tech the Wayne billions can squeeze past a PG rating.
+After dark, Batman heads out with the finest anti-vampire tech the Wayne billions can squeeze past a PG rating.

 Unfortunately, it seems he packed for the wrong kind of opponent.

-Except this time, Batman’s got a little helper.
+Only this time, Bruce gets a little helper.

 I think this sequence is the first (and maybe only) time where The Batman uses light and shadow to paint a scene like That Other Show did so marvelously, and honest to God, it’s almost perfect.
-The only thing that mars it is that Dracula’s attacks on the SWAT cops could’ve been much subtler, and thus creepier – if it were me, I would’ve kept him entirely off-screen and silent and just show the SWAT team slowly dwindling.
-Pretty neat trick to play on the viewers, especially those who aren’t quite paying attention to how many cops there are.
+There’s only one thing I might’ve done differently – keep Dracula entirely off-screen, entirely silent, and just show the SWAT team dwindling with every floor it climbs.
+Pretty creepy trick to play on the viewers, especially those who aren’t quite paying attention to how many cops there are.

-Even so, the conclusion – Batman waiting nervously by the rooftop door, only to see a single unmanned gun being tossed out – is awesome.
+Even so, the payoff – Batman waiting nervously by the rooftop door, only to see a single unmanned gun being tossed out – is awesome.
 Even awesomer?
 Dracula’s idea of an introduction.

-The first meeting between Dracula and Batman raises a couple parallels with Ra’s al-Ghul (we’re the same, only I’m superior, blah blah blah…), but personally, I think Drac comes out on top.
-He’s got all the arrogant charm, but none of the hypocrisy; in fact, he openly admits that his “mercy” to the Lost Ones is only greed for more slaves.
-And for all his feints at culture and sophistication, neither the script nor Batman have any delusions about what he is: one of the worst monsters in the world, inside and out.
+The first meeting between Dracula and Batman has quite a few shades of Ra’s al-Ghul (we’re the same, only I’m superior, blah blah blah…), but personally, I think Drac comes out on top.
+He’s got all the arrogant old-world mystique, but none of the hypocrisy; in fact, he openly admits he only “spares” his victims out of greed for more slaves.
+And for all his feints at culture and sophistication, neither the script nor Batman have any delusions about what he is: one of the worst monsters in the world, inside and out.***

 So our respective Bat-men face off.
-You may remember that just a couple nights back, Bruce had trouble with just his henchmen, but surely his awesome gadgets will win the day, right?
+You may remember that just a couple nights back, Bruce had trouble with just his henchmen, but surely a night of prep-time will even the odds, right?

 Ha.
 Ha ha.

 Really, .gifs can barely come close to capturing how amazing this fight looks.
-The animation is lusher and more fluid than anything we’ve gotten on the show, there’s no green/purple/red sky to distract from the mood, and I’m particularly fond of how they designed Dracula’s cape – the multi-tailed design really gives him a distinct, almost Doc Ock-like silhouette against Batman’s.
+The animation is lusher and smoother than anything we’ve gotten on the show, there’s no technicolor sky to muck up the mood, and I’m particularly fond of how they designed Dracula’s cape – the multi-tailed design really gives him a distinct, almost Doc Ock-like silhouette against Batman’s.

 (Chris Sims once described Drac’s fighting style as “vampiric M. Bison”, but as I haven’t played one second of Street Fighter in my life, I’ll have to take his word for it.)